ElinaBoman/rootme/README.md

 </details>

 ### Admin Interface
 If the user is signed in as a superuser he/she is able to add/edit and delete products from the website.
+The sku number for every product comes from a naming system I have made up.
+The category name will be the first letter of the sku number followed by a small p for plant.
+So for example if I would like to add a product into the Climbing plant category, it would have sku number Cp, followed by in which order this product was added.
+Let's say this is the first product in the Cp category, then it will have the sku Cp0001.

 <details>
 <summary>Admin Add</summary>